 South Africa: Cape Town

-This is the sixth year of the University of Toronto's summer program in South Africa.
-This program provides a unique opportunity for students in Commerce, Engineering, or Social Science disciplines to gain hands-on experience in an emerging market and learn about the business challenges and opportunities at the base of the economic pyramid.
+This program provides a unique opportunity for students in Commerce, Engineering or Social Science disciplines to gain hands-on experience in an emerging market and learn about the business challenges and opportunities at the base of the economic pyramid.

 - South Africa, with more than 58 million people, is the world's 24th most populous nation.
 Considered to be a newly industrialized country, its economy is the second largest in Africa.
 South Africa is a multi-ethnic society encompassing a wide variety of cultures, languages and religions.
 Its pluralistic makeup is reflected in the constitution's recognition of 11 official languages, which is among the highest number of any country in the world.